Properties of the Intrinsic Flat Distance: Convergence and Continuity

-In this section we examine the properties of sequences of integral current spaces and Riemannian manifolds which converge in the intrinsic flat sense to an integral current space.
-Recall Theorem~\ref{converge}.
+In this section we examine the limits of points in sequences of integral current spaces that converge in the intrinsic flat sense and prove various continuity theorems and close with a pair of Bolzano-Weierstrass Theorems.

+Recall that Theorem~\ref{converge} (which was proven in work of the second author with Wenger in \cite{SorWen2}) states that a sequence of integral current spaces which converges in the intrinsic flat sense, $M_i \Fto M_\infty$, can be embedded into a common complete metric space, $Z$, via distance preserving maps, $\varphi_i:M_i\to Z$, such that $\varphi_{i\#} T_i \Fto \varphi_{\infty\#}T_\infty$.
+This allowed the second author to define converging, Cauchy and disappearing sequences of points in \cite{Sormani-AA}: